AuroraLantean/nextjs-shadcn-demo2/README.md

 # Demo2-NextJs15-React19-Shadcn

 ## Warning
-Unpin crypto wallet extensions in the Chrome Browser, or you may get this error:
+Unpin or uninstall Xverse crypto wallet extension in the Chrome Browser, or you may get this error:
 ```
 TypeError: Cannot redefine property: StacksProvider... chrome-extension://idnnbdplmphpflfnlkomgpfbpcgelopg/inpage.js (27:40749)
 ```